r-carpentier/dx-privacy-curse/README.md

 | Word2vec      | [Link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) | [Link](https://code.google.com/archive/p/word2vec/), look for "The archive is available here:" | GoogleNews-vectors-negative300.bin                           |

 ### Estimated Time and Storage Consumption
+`minimal` reproduction:
+- The overall compute time required to run all the artifact's code to reproduce all experiments is expected to be 20 minutes.
+- The overall disk space consumed by the artifact is around 11GB (Docker Image's size).

+`full` reproduction:
 - The overall compute time required to run all the artifact's code to reproduce all experiments is expected to be 24 hours.
 - The overall disk space consumed by the artifact is around 60GB (30GB of Docker image + 30GB of processed datasets).